 Why Install Landscape Fabric Under Rocks?

-Installing landscape fabric under rocks is essential for maintaining a clean, durable, and low-maintenance outdoor space.
+Choosing a professional to install landscape fabric under rocks is essential for maintaining a clean, durable, and low-maintenance outdoor space.
 Without a proper weed barrier, grass and invasive plants can quickly grow out of control, damaging the appearance of your rock beds.
 Landscape fabric provides a protective layer that blocks weeds while still allowing water and air to reach the soil.
 This is especially important around the plant, where root health and moisture balance must be preserved.
 When you’re creating a gravel or rock landscape, using high-quality fabric helps the design stand the test of time and supports a long-lasting, quality landscape with minimal upkeep.

 Step-by-Step: How to Install Landscape Fabric Under Rocks?